-Chester Bennington Dead, Linkin Park Singer Commits Suicide By Hanging
+Chester Bennington Dead, Linkin Park Singer Commits Suicide by Hanging

-Linkin Park’s Chester Bennington is dead of an apparent suicide, according to a new report by TMZ.
+Linkin Park’s Chester Bennington is dead at the age of 41, the Los Angeles County Coroner has confirmed to CBS News.

 Bennington was 41 years old.